MaureenLLDP/An-Empirical-Study-on-Deep-Learning-Based-Line-Level-Software-Defect-Prediction/README.md

 #### **Data preparation**

-after you get the result of GLANCE and LineDP, you need create the following new folder:
+After you get the result of GLANCE and LineDP, you need create the following new folder:

 - `SPLICE/Baseline-result/GLANCE/result/BASE-Glance-EA/line_result/test/`